 Other recent cases include:

-Chosen for inclusion in the Chambers USA Legal Directory as a leading litigation lawyer, 2004-2016
+Chosen for inclusion in Chambers USA Legal Directory (Chambers & Partners) as a leading litigation: general commercial lawyer, 2004-2017

-Chosen for inclusion in The Best Lawyers in America, Commercial Litigation and White Collar Criminal Defense, 2006-2017
+Chosen for inclusion in The Best Lawyers in America (Woodward/White, Inc.), Commercial Litigation and White Collar Criminal Defense, 2006-2018